OCHA-DAP/hdx-hapi/docs/data_usage_guides/metadata.md

 ## HDX Metadata

-All of the data in HDX HAPI comes from publicly-available datasets on HDX, and the HDX metadata can be used refer back to the original data to see what HAPI has simplified or omitted.
+All of the data in HDX HAPI comes from publicly-available datasets on HDX, and the HDX metadata can be used refer back to the original data to see what has been simplified or omitted in the API.
 The two primary HDX metadata tables are [`dataset`](metadata.md#dataset) and [`resource`](metadata.md#resource), and they contain a small subset of the metadata available through the CKAN API or